jamesw201/automated_project_setup/README.md

 &nbsp;

+## What should be tested?
+- is there value in creating data generators for types?
+To test for wider ranges of data inputs?
+- what kind of tests can be derived from an interface between two functions?
+    Ie. if it's a list what happens if the list is empty?

+### Inside a step
+- what happens in the case of any known async dependency error state

+### At the workflow level
+- a step returned a failure
+- a step returned an empty success

 ## Tasks
 [√] generate application files from function signature ASTs and mustache templates
 [√] select mocks for dependencies
 [√] create directories with __init__.py or mod.rs files
+[ ] assign a default response to a mock so that multiple mocks can be partially applied with all but one returning the default response.
 [ ] solve how do we get default data from types?
 [ ] generate data from default implementations of types
 [ ] generate tests files
-[ ] generate the main/index file with partially applied dependencies
+[√] generate the main/index file with partially applied dependencies
-[ ] generate default objects from their data types
+[ ] generate javascript project

 &nbsp;